alekthegenius/Honor-Society-Website/README.md

 npm run dev -- --host
 ```

-and type whatever the network link is that it gives you.
+and type whatever the network link is into your phones web browser.

 **Note: at any point, if you want to end the server, just press `CTRL+C` and it will stop the server.**